jairo-litman/cidoka-lang/readme.md

 **If Expressions**

-BoludoLang supports conditional logic / flow control.
+Cidoka supports conditional logic / flow control.
 This takes the form of:

 `if (<expression>) { <statements> } else { <statements> };`

-A nice feature of BoludoLang is it doesn't use if statements but rather if expressions.
+A nice feature of Cidoka is it doesn't use if statements but rather if expressions.
 This allows you to assign to a variable based on conditional logic.

 ```
 let comparison = 5 > 3;